Dr. Laura U. Marks

 Joey is a lens-based media artist, educator, musician, event curator and broadcaster dedicated to amplifying his community and elevating his peers through inherent aesthetic and conscious design.

 He is an MA student at Simon Fraser University where he researches illegal mediums and how outdated modes of communication can be used as platforms for social change in a digital age.

 Sophia Biedka is an independent filmmaker based out of the unceded territories of the Squamish, Tsleil-Waututh, and Musqueam nations.
 Her work challenges the boundaries between traditional and ethnographic documentary by exploring cinematic experience of place and knowledge, centered around environmental and cultural issues.

-Sanjana Karthik is a grade ten student from Semiahmoo Secondary.
-She dedicates her time to volunteering, where she has accumulated over 400 hours and spends time playing badminton and attending choir practice.
+Sanjana Karthik is a grade eleven student from Semiahmoo Secondary.
+She dedicates her time to volunteering.
 She tutors, and provides her leadership services to Volunteer Club, Study Circle, and Medhopeful at her school.
 She reached some of her personal and professional goals by creating the organization Your Words Matter To Us, co-founding an upcoming mental health app called myEsprit, and creating mental health campaigns through the BC Youth Council.